yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 layout: page
 authors: ["Zhian N. Kamvar"]
 teaser: "Ensuring our redesign is friendly and usable for maintainers at all skill levels."
-title: "Alpha Testing the Lesson Infrastructure Redesign"
+title: "Reflecting on our first Alpha Test of the Lesson Infrastructure Redesign"
 date: 2021-07-06
 time: "00:00:00"
 tags: